vvvvvvss/Documentation-Marvel-level-0/README.md

 Please take a look at my pull request here.

 ## TASK 4: Get familiar with the command line on Ubuntu and do the following subtasks
+Learnt few basic Ubuntu commands like `pwd`,`cd`,`ls`,`mkdir` Created a folder named test
+`cd` into that folder.
+Created a blank file without using any text editor.
+Created 2600 folders in this folder and named each folder from M0001 to M2600.

 ## Task 5: Kaggle contest
 Created an account in the Kaggle contest.